rivethealth/denorm/doc/join.md

 `id`

 The ID is used to name database objects.
-To prevent naming conflicts, the ID should be unique (within a schema) .
+To prevent naming conflicts, the ID should be unique within a schema.

 #### Key